orhun/git-cliff/website/docs/configuration/git.md

 * Note that if a commit has multiple tags, any matched tag will result in all associated tags being ignored, including those not explicitly matched by the regex.
 This is because git-cliff processes tags at the commit level rather than individually.
 For more details, you can view the discussion [here](https://github.com/orhun/git-cliff/discussions/707)

+### count_tags

+A regex for count the matched tags in the final result.

+This value can be also overridden with using the `--count-tags` argument.

+While `skip_tags` drop commits from the changelog, `ignore_tags` include ignored commits into the next tag.
+`count_tags` work like an inverted version of `ignore_tags`, that include all the commits but only count the specific tags.

 ### topo_order

 If set to `true`, tags are processed in topological order instead of chronological.